Angular memory effect of transmission eigenchannels

-For a quantitative comparison between the simulation results and the experimental data, we must take into account that only a limited number of channels is controlled in the experiment~\cite{SM}.
-The limited numerical aperture (NA) in the illumination and the detection, the finite area of illumination on the sample, the phase-only modulation of the (far-field) incident wavefronts, together with single-polarization detection of the transmitted light all reduce the range of transmittance of experimentally realized eigenchannels~\cite{2013_Stone_PRL, 2014_Popoff_PRL, 2017_Hsu}.
+For a fair comparison of the simulation and the experimental data, we must take into account that only a limited number of channels is controlled in the experiment~\cite{SM}.
+The limited numerical aperture (NA) in the illumination and the detection, the finite area of illumination on the sample, the phase-only modulation of the (far-field) incident wavefronts, and single-polarization detection of the transmitted light all reduce the range of transmittance of experimentally realized eigenchannels~\cite{2013_Stone_PRL, 2014_Popoff_PRL, 2017_Hsu}.
 Such incomplete control also limits the enhancement or suppression of the angular memory-effect range that can be observed experimentally.
-Fig.~\ref{figure_3}b shows the numerically calculated and the experimentally measured correlation coefficient $C_n$ versus the normalized transmittance $T/\langle T\rangle$ of transmission eigenchannels of the incomplete transmission matrix.
-The incomplete control reduces the ranges of both $C_n$ and $T/\langle T\rangle$.
+Fig.~\ref{figure3}(a) shows the numerically calculated and the experimentally measured intensity correlation coefficient $C_n$ of transmission eigenchannels versus their normalized transmittance $T/\overline{T}$.
+The incomplete control reduces the ranges of both $C_n$ and $T/\overline{T}$.
 Despite the reduced range, the modification of the angular memory effect is clearly observed experimentally and agrees with the simulation result.

-A compelling question is raised by the enhanced memory-effect range for high-transmission channels in transmission: will the angular memory-effect range also be modified in reflection once light is coupled into a high-transmission channel?
+A compelling question is raised by the enhanced memory-effect range for high-transmission channels: will the angular memory-effect range also be modified in reflection once light is coupled into a high-transmission channel?
 To answer this question, we experimentally measure the reflection correlations for individual transmission eigenchannels.
-The intensity pattern of reflected light is recorded in the far field by a second CCD camera (CCD2) in Fig.~\ref{figure_1}a.
-The modification of the angular correlations in reflection is opposite to the modification in transmission: the high-transmission channels have narrower correlation width in reflection than the low-transmission channels.
-The measured angular memory-effect range in reflection for the highest (lowest) transmission eigenchannel is 7\% smaller (and 6.5\% larger) than that for the random incident wavefronts.
+The intensity pattern of reflected light is recorded in the far field by a second CCD camera (CCD2) in Fig.~\ref{figure1}(b).
+The modification of the angular correlations in reflection is opposite to the modification in transmission: the high-transmission channels' correlation is smaller in reflection than the low-transmission channels' correlation for a fixed tilt angle $\theta_0^{\rm (r)}$ (see Fig.~\ref{figure3}(b)).
+The angular correlation width $\theta_0$ in reflection for the highest (lowest) transmission eigenchannel is 7\% smaller (6\% larger) than that for the random incident wavefronts.
+Our numerical simulation confirms the experimental observation: the intensity correlation coefficient in reflection $C_n^{\rm (R)}$ decreases as the transmittance increases (Fig.~\ref{figure3}(b)).
+Taking into account the incomplete control in our experiment, the numerical results are in good agreement with the experimental data.